In this epic North Coast 500 post, we’ll tell you all about the things to do and see on this 500+ mile scenic loop around the coast of the Highlands.

-Inverness is where this epic Scottish road trip starts and ends regardless of whether you’ll do it clockwise or anticlockwise.
+Inverness is where this epic Scottish road trip begins and ends regardless of whether you’ll do it clockwise or anticlockwise.

-It’s up to you whether you want to spend a day in the city, but we really recommend spending an afternoon here.
+It’s up to you whether you want to spend a day in the city, but we recommend spending at least an afternoon here.
 It’s the largest city in the Scottish highlands in case you need to stock up on essentials for the road.